Featherstone Rovers may be banned from selling booze to fans after reported Covid breach

-Featherstone Rovers may face booze fan after alleged Covid breach following Batley Bulldogs Challenge Cup match
+Featherstone Rovers may face booze ban after alleged Covid breach following Batley Bulldogs Challenge Cup match

 Featherstone Rovers could be banned from selling beer at home games after a reported breach of Covid rules earlier this year.